Jump to the content

 CONNECT

-To encourage and support long-term collaboration and networking, participants may apply for CONNECT, the follow-up programme offered by the Alexander von Humboldt Foundation.
-It provides grants for short working visits to Germany or Brazil that can be scheduled at any time after participating in the symposium.
+To encourage and support long-term collaboration and networking, participants may apply for the follow-up programme CONNECT, offered by the Alexander von Humboldt Foundation.
+It provides grants for short working visits to Germany or Brazil that can be taken up at any time after participation in the symposium.

 Eligibility requirements for researchers from Germany